DanielaIvanova/simple_blockchain/README.md

 `Blockchain.Miner.Worker.stop()`

-You can chack your balanace in the chanstate:
+You can chack your balance in the chanstate:

 `Blockchain.Chain.Worker.get_state`

-Create a transaction:
+To create a transaction you should have private and public key.
-- Create private and public key
+- Create private and public key:

 `private_key_miner = Blockchain.Keys.Mock.private_key_miner()`

 `pub_key_miner = Blockchain.Keys.Mock.pub_key_miner()`

 `private_key_1 = Blockchain.Keys.Mock.private_key_1()`

 `pub_key_1 = Blockchain.Keys.Mock.pub_key_1()`

-- Build the transaction
+- Then, build the transaction:

 `alias Blockchain.Structures.Transaction`

 `alias Blockchain.Structures.SignedTx`

 `alias Blockchain.Pool.Worker, as: Pool`

 `data = %Transaction{from_acc: pub_key_miner, to_acc: pub_key_1, amount: 100}`

 `tx = SignedTx.sign_tx(data, private_key_miner)`

-- Add the transaction to the pool
+- Next, add the transaction to the pool:

 `Blockchain.Pool.Worker.add_tx(tx)`

-- Check what is in the pool
+- To check what is in the pool:

 `Blockchain.Pool.Worker.check_pool()`

-- Mine one block
+- To mine one block

 `Blockchain.Miner.Worker.mine_one_block`

+If you have enough money the transaction will appear in the new block.
+Otherwise the transaction will stay in the pool.

-- Check the state
+- Check the state to see if yout transaction is in the new block.

 `Blockchain.Chain.Worker.get_state`